 No-Mess Drywall Sanding

 Here’s a way to keep dust to a minimum when you have a lot of drywall compound to sand.
 Using duct tape, attach a standard swivel-head drywall pole sander to the rigid extension tube of your wet/dry shop vacuum.
 Keep the vacuum nozzle close to the sandpaper, and just below it.
 You’ll also need an extra length of hose for your vacuum to reach the ceiling and into corners. — Bruce Wallick

 Small-Shop Space Saver

 Do you manage to cave in your gutters every time you lean a ladder against them?
-Try this: In the area or areas where you’ll place your ladder, drill two 3/16-in. holes, and drive two 7-in. galvanized spikes with 5-in. ferrules into the gutters behind where each leg will rest.
+Try this: In the area or areas where you’ll place your ladder, drill two 3/16-inch holes, and drive two 7-inch galvanized spikes with 5-inch ferrules into the gutters behind where each leg will rest.
 The ferrules will support the ladder’s weight instead of the gutter.
 Most home centers sell standard gutter spikes and ferrules. — Randy Lucas